-Bernie Sanders Enters 2020 Presidential Campaign, No Longer An Underdog
+Bernie Sanders Launches 2020 Presidential Campaign, No Longer An Underdog

 "I think we have had real success in moving the ideology of the Democratic Party to be a pro-worker party, to stand up to the billionaire class," Sanders told NPR during the 2018 midterms.
 "We've got a long way to go."

-Many of the issues he's promoted for years — most notably a Medicare-for-all national health care plan and a $15 minimum wage — have shifted from the party's fringe to its mainstream, and are now seen as effective litmus tests for presidential candidates.
+Many of the issues he has promoted for years — most notably a Medicare-for-all national health care plan and a $15 an hour minimum wage — have shifted from the party's fringe to its mainstream, and are now seen as effective litmus tests for presidential candidates.

 Indeed, Sanders' most recent Medicare-for-all bill was cosponsored by fellow presidential candidates Sens.
-Kamala Harris, Kirsten Gillibrand, Cory Booker, and Elizabeth Warren.
-The Senate's one other presidential candidate, Sen. Amy Klobuchar, co-sponsored Sanders' most recent $15 minimum wage bill, in addition to the other four.
+Kamala Harris, Kirsten Gillibrand, Cory Booker and Elizabeth Warren.
+The Senate's other presidential candidate, Amy Klobuchar, co-sponsored Sanders' most recent $15 minimum wage bill, in addition to the other four.

 Sanders pointed to the Democratic Party's leftward shift as a reason for a second run.
 "It turns out that many of the ideas that I talked about — that health care is a right, not a privilege, and that we've got to move toward a Medicare-for-all, single-payer system: very, very popular.
 The idea that we have got to raise the minimum wage to $15 an hour," he told Vermont Public Radio.
 "When I talked about making public colleges and universities tuition-free and lowering student debt, that was another issue that people said was too radical.
 Well, that's also happening around the country."